MMaGH/project-eton-frontend/README.md

 - Tickboxes
 - Ability to cooperate with others

+## Technologies
+The app currently uses JS6 and React

 ## Viewing the site
 Currently you can run the app with npm run in development mode.\